-- The entry into the European Community of goods transported from a THIRD COUNTRY TERRITORY WILL NOT result in ICS & ICA.
-Therefore, the place of supply rules for goods entering Malta from a third country, will be those concerning IMPORTATIONS (Part 4, Third Schedule VAT Act). - An importation of goods takes place where the goods are at the time when the chargeable event takes place. - "Chargeable Event": - 1.
-When customs duties become chargeable; OR - When the goods being imported cease to remain subject to a customs duty suspension regime.
+- The entry into the EC of goods transported from a third territory WILL NOT result in ICS & ICA, but will be dealt with under the rules concerning IMPORTATIONS. - An importation of goods takes place where the goods are at the time when the chargeable event takes place. - "Chargeable Event": - 1.
+When customs duties become chargeable; OR - 2.
+When the goods being imported cease to remain subject to a customs duty suspension regime.